YGO/compe-backend/README.md

 ## Usage

-You can retrieve, update todos with the following commands:
+You can retrieve, update player with the following commands:

 ### List all Players